Johnny KimMessages & Lectures

 The season of maturity is essential because spiritual gifts and power alone don’t sustain a person.
 Without growth in humility, a servant’s heart, and nurturing by the Word, gifted people can cause division or abuse their gifts.
 At some point, training in the Word and spiritual maturity become as vital as signs and wonders.

-The Blessing Church’s journey reflects this pattern.
+The journey of the community I serve reflects this pattern.
 At first, power and gifts were very evident, but immaturity became apparent, prompting a shift toward emphasizing the Word and discipleship.
 This isn’t a rejection of gifts but a recognition that power must accompany maturity.
 Maturity is God’s way of deeply shaping His people.

 Winter ministry feels dull.
 Change seems absent, people grow weary, and revival seems promised but its timing unknown.
 Yet winter demands endurance—it means holding position, staying put, and faithfully serving the community till the end.
 Simply persevering in winter is ministry.

 I liken this to investment.
 Investing when it’s hardest—at the bottom—is the real investment.
-Entering after an upturn has started yields minimal returns.
+Investing when things are already going well usually brings smaller returns.
 Those who endure at the low points witness the next surge and reap the abundant harvest.
 Ministry works the same way.
 Those who stay when a community is weakest will enjoy deeper fruit and reward when it rises.

 Those who share winter seasons become invaluable when the community rises.
 When everyone else leaves, the ones who stay through the hardest times remain engraved in its history.
 God honors their faithfulness with lasting reward.